-It shall be the responsibility of the teacher or designated staff member to record attendance in eSchool.
+It shall be the responsibility of the teacher or designated staff member to record attendance in the approved Student information system (SIS) (for example:eSchool) .
 Excused and unexcused absences for any period of time shall be recorded consistent with existing practices and practices that may be announced.